illBeRoy/eslint-typescript-prettier/README.md

 ## Usage
 ### Installation
-Install by running the following command:
+Install this package directly from github by running the following command:
 ```sh
 npm install -D illberoy/eslint-config
 ```